tjelvar-olsson/biologists-guide-to-computing/source/data-analysis.rst

     >>> zero_to_five[1:-1]
     ['one', 'two', 'three', 'four']

-Let us now use list slicing to calculate the local GC-content measurements of our DNA.
+We can use list slicing to calculate the local GC-content measurements of our DNA.